theRTB/GT7ShiftTone/README.md

 The delay between beep triggers is currently set to 0.5 seconds.
 This time-out is shared between the three triggers.
 If you choose to not shift and remain above the trigger RPM, the program will not beep again even if revlimit is hit.

 ### General display values:

 - **Revlimit**: The limit on engine RPM by its own power.
 Revlimit is derived upon finishing a full throttle sweep up to revlimit.
 - **Revbar**: The range in which the revbar lights up.
 It begins at 85% and starts blinking at 99% of a predetermined value, generally equal to the upshift line in the Transmission tuning page but not always
 - **Power**: A guesstimate on which RPM peak power is hit.
 If it matches the in-game value, the power curve is probably quite accurate.
 - **Tach**: The current RPM value as reported by the telemetry.
 Updates 30 times per second.
+- **Car ID**: The internal ID of the car.
+The RPM/Power/Torque table is saved with this ID as filename, for example a car with Car ID 432 will have its data saved to _curves\432.tsv_.

 ### Per gear: